Kotlin Generic Variance Modifiers

 , and you have a generic Box

-class to enclose them.
-The question is: what is the relation between Box<Puppy>
+class to enclose them both.
+The question is: what is the relation between the Box<Puppy>

 and Box<Dog>

-is expected, or the other way around?
-To answer those questions, we need to know what is the variance modifier of this class type parameter1.
+is expected, or vice versa?
+To answer these questions, we need to know what the variance modifier of this class type parameter is1.

 When a type parameter has no variance modifier (no out